sofa-framework/doc/README.md

 ## Contribution ##
 Everyone is very welcome to contribute to this documentation.
 Here are some information you have to read.
 Files are written in Markdown.
-If you don't understand the syntax, you can refer to [this usefull cheatsheet] (https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).
+If you don't understand the syntax, you can refer to [this usefull cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 ### Hierarchy ###
 Files are parsed in alphabetical order to generate the online documentation.
 To change some file/folder order in the hierarchy, you can simply edit its number.